Homemade Sourdough Corn Tortillas don’t get better than this.

-If you have ever had a homemade tortilla made with both wheat flour and corn flour then you know that the thick, soft, chewy tortillas that results in this combination are to die for.
+If you have ever had a homemade tortilla made with both wheat flour and corn flour then you know that the thick, soft, chewy tortillas that result from this combination are to die for.
 Don’t be afraid to really load these sourdough corn tortillas up with your favorite toppings because they’re strong enough to hold it all!

-The recipe also calls for traditional corn flour also known as masa harina.
-Masa harina flour is corn that has been soaked in lime water, dried and ground into flour in the traditional way.
+The recipe also calls for traditional corn flour, or masa harina.
+Masa harina flour is corn that has been soaked in lime water, dried, and ground into flour in the traditional way.
 Lime water is actually made from dolomite powder, the powdered form of limestone!

 Find Masa Harina on Amazon: